shivannis/xandr-docs-public/xandr-docs/articles/curate/curation-optimization.md

 ## Curation optimization process

-Xandr tracks the bids a deal receives to determine whether buyers are currently interested in the deal.
+Microsoft Advertising tracks the bids a deal receives to determine whether buyers are currently interested in the deal.
 If we notice that buyers are not bidding against a deal, and are therefore not currently interested in the deal, we sample the auctions where that deal participates.
 If a deal is being sampled and receives a bid, we stop sampling it within 15 minutes and allow it to participate in all targeted auctions.
 For multi-buyer deals, a bid from any buyer will deactivate sampling for the deal.

 To ensure a smooth taper, the sampling rate increases in stages over several weeks without bids: